NYU, Graduate Division, Computer Science Course, CSCI-GA 3033-017

 Modern societies are increasingly dependent upon the proper functioning of computer systems.
 Hardware and software safety and security is critical in many applications of computer science (for example in cyber-physical systems such as avionics, medical devices, automotive/transportation, but also in enterprise and service software such as accounting, banking, trading, social networking, etc.).

 Yet, computer programs are riddled with flaws that at best are inconvenient and annoying, and at worst, have extremely damaging consequences.
-The Heartbleed buffer over-read security bug in the open-source OpenSSL cryptography library is a recent example among thousands of other less advertised ones.
+The Heartbleed buffer over-read security bug in the open-source OpenSSL cryptography library is a recent example among thousands of other less advertised ones, not speaking of the yet to be discovered ones.
+Software of millions of lines are now common meaning thousands undiscovered potentially disastrous bugs.

 This situation is specific to computer science since in other engineering disciplines engineers are penally responsible for there errors while programmers are not, and so no computer scientist is compelled to use best practices.
 A direct consequence is the use of cheap and ineffective practices such as debugging. ``Program testing can be used very effectively to show the presence of bugs but never to show their absence'' (E. W. Dijkstra).